-Letter of Intent: Binding or Non-Binding?
+Letter of Intent: Agreement to Agree

 The first step in solidifying terms of a commercial real estate transaction is the Letter of Intent.

 The Letter of Intent (“LOI”) contains the essential terms of the transaction and is often executed before the parties negotiate terms and provisions within the contract.
 Key terms a prospective buyer of commercial real estate should consider include the Purchase Price, duration of Investigation Period, and the Earnest Money Deposit.

 The terms should be negotiated, based on a wide variety of factors pertaining to the property condition, existing business, and potential restrictions for current use or future development, and finalized prior to signing the LOI.

 Purchasers should identify the key business terms of the transaction prior to signing the Letter of Intent.